unsw-cse-capstone-project/capstone-project-comp9900-w15a-nearestneighbors/backend/filmfinder/README.md

 Once successfully fetch needed information from database, ***`top_reviews` will contain the latest 5 reviews*** of the user (***may be less if the user has less than 5 reveiws***), and ***`wishlist` will contain 5 movies*** in the user's wishlist (***may be less if the user has less than 5 movies in wishlist***).

+***:bangbang: Probs need movie posters in wishlist.
+Wishlist may need a date for every record so that can be sorted. :bangbang:***

 <br/><br/>
 ### my_wishlist_view